 Paragon ID will support Air France's transition towards RFID bag tag technology for the next three years .

-Paragon ID, leading provider of identification solutions for Transport, e-ID, Traceability, Brand Protection and Payment is pleased to announce the signature of a 3-year contract with Air France for the supply of the airline’s RFID luggage tags.
+Paragon ID, leading provider of identification solutions for Transport, e-ID, Traceability, Brand Protection and Payment is pleased to announce the signing of a 3-year contract with Air France for the supply of the airline’s RFID luggage tags.

 The airline industry is preparing to carry more than 7.8 billion passengers per year.

-Over the next few years it is expected that, due to the estimated growth in air traffic, the amount of baggage transported annually - which currently stands at 4.6 billion1 - will double.
+Over the next few years it is expected that, due to the estimated growth in air traffic, the amount of baggage transported annually - which currently stands at 4.6 billion - will double.
 As part of its resolution 753, the International Air Transport Association (IATA) has decided to support the global deployment of radio frequency identification (RFID) for baggage tracking.
 This resolution stipulates that passengers’ baggage must be tracked in real time across key points in the journey (at check-in, boarding, transfers and on arrival).

 As a result, airlines have committed to replace, over the coming years, their current baggage tags with new ones integrating RFID technology.